cr0w1234/MCP-App/rag-mcp-app/README_UI.md

 - Return to previous chat sessions
 - Have their chat history persist across browser refreshes
 - View a list of all previous chat sessions
+- Maintain conversation context with response IDs for continuity

 ## Features